ClaudiuCeia/covid19info/Stages.md

    * hospitals
    * theaters

+Repeat stages 3-5 until the virus has been fully contained

 ### STAGE 6

-Starting to go back to normal.
+Starting to go back to normal, the virus is fully contained

    * stores, factories, shops start to open
    * schools start to go back to normal

-Repeat stages 3-5 until the virus has been fully contained then slowly go into stage 6
+   * minimal amount of new infections and goign down.

+### STAGE 7

+Back to normal!

 [Look up countries](Countries.md)